 Since 2014, SafeTREC has been working on the Tribal Road Safety Data Collection project to improve traffic safety on tribal lands in California.
 The goal of this project is to improve traffic safety on and near tribal lands in California.

-It is vital to improve road safety for California’s tribal populations, as well as for all population groups that travel to the California’s Rancherias and reservations or through their lands.
+It is vital to improve road safety for California’s tribal populations, as well as for all population groups that travel to California’s Rancherias and reservations or through their lands.
 Improving the quality and quantity of data collected in regards to the collisions that occur within the boundaries of these lands is a necessary step to achieving this goal.

 Funding for traffic safety improvements is increasingly being awarded based on collision data that document the extent of the safety problem.
 Projects for which data is required now include roadway upgrades, enforcement efforts, and education programs.
 However, data documenting collisions on tribal lands is lacking and puts tribal communities at a disadvantage in the competition for safety project funding.
 It is clearly critical, therefore, to obtain collision data (counts and descriptions), including pedestrian and bicyclist collisions, on tribal lands, and it must be as accurate as possible.